Rahul-chhajed/pipelining-sanskrit/README.md

 ```

 ##📌 Notes

--Whisper model used is large — ensure you have sufficient system resources.
+-Whisper model used is large — ensure you have sufficient system resources. <br>
--Audio files are removed after processing to save space.
+-Audio files are removed after processing to save space. <br>
 -Gemini prompt is hardcoded for Sanskrit responses in Devanagari script.